parklab/MuSiCal/README.md

 ```
 conda create -n python37_musical python=3.7
 ```

 Activate the environment with `conda activate python37_musical` or `source activate python37_musical`, depending on the version of conda you have on your system.

 Install MuSiCal:
 ```
 conda install -c bioconda musical
 ```

-For now, please install from source.
+For now, please follow the instructions below to install from source.

 ### Installing from source

 First, download the latest repository (e.g., via `git clone`, by downloading the zip file directly, etc.).

 Then, create a conda environment:
 ```
 conda create -n python37_musical python=3.7
 ```